Christian school: United States

+Baptist

+The Southern Baptist Convention has various affiliated primary and secondary schools, gathered in the Southern Baptist Association of Christian Schools.

 Catholic

 The largest system of Christian education in the United States is operated by the Catholic Church.
 As of 2011, there were 6,841 elementary and secondary schools enrolling about 2.2 million students.
 Most are administered by individual dioceses and parishes.

 Lutheran

 The Lutheran Church–Missouri Synod (the primary conservative Lutheran denomination in the US) operates the largest Protestant school system in the United States.
 As of 2018, the LCMS operated 1,127 early childhood centers and preschools, 778 elementary schools, and 87 high schools.
 These schools educated more than 200,000 students and are taught by 21,000 teachers.
 Lutheran schools operated by the LCMS also exist in Hong Kong and mainland China.
 The Wisconsin Evangelical Lutheran Synod currently operates 403 early childhood centers, 313 elementary schools, and 25 high schools as of 2018.

 Episcopal

 The Episcopal Church in the United States of America maintains approximately 1,200 schools, of which about 50 are secondary schools and which educate about 2% of all students in private schools or 0.22% (115,000 students) of the school population in the United States.
 Although there are relatively few Episcopal schools, many, such as the Groton School in Massachusetts and St Paul's in New Hampshire, and have played a significant role in the development of the American prep school.
 Episcopal schools are far more likely to be independent, with little outside control, than their Roman Catholic counterparts.
 Many Episcopal high schools have an annual tuition well in excess of $15,000, slightly higher the average for non-sectarian private schools and far higher than the average for non-Roman Catholic religious schools (approx. $7,100 per annum) and over twice the average for Roman Catholic high schools (approx. $6,000 per annum).